sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Each build takes a few minutes - a bit tediousness
 - build has to be fast - 10 minute build is max you should tolerate

-## Wrap-up

-- Carl discusses "pipeline.yml" (too much is hidden) vs "Bash script" (more control, easier to understand what goes on)

 ## Wrap-up (Charles)